luckyframework/lucky/UPGRADE_NOTES.md

       # This sets the log formatter to JSON so you can parse the logs with
       # services like Logentries or Logstash.
       #
-      # If you want logs like in develpoment use `Lucky::PrettyLogFormatter`.
+      # If you want logs like in development use `Lucky::PrettyLogFormatter`.
       Dexter::Logger.new(
         io: STDOUT,
         level: Logger::Severity::INFO,